simsaens/StretchyLayout/README.md

 This is necessary to achieve the effect we want.

 First we keep our original constraint: the top of our image view is pinned to the top of our view.
-We give this a priority of `.medium`.
+We give this a priority of `.high`.

 Then we add an additional constraint: the height of our image must be greater than or equal to the height of the image container behind it (recall our image container has the aspect ratio constraint).
-This has a `.high` priority.
+This has a `.required` priority.

 So what happens when we scroll up?